 We have compiled a selection of chapters from some of the new and key books in our series, and created individual ebooks for each one.

-Urban Design: Tools & Resources for the Planning Practitioner, is a FreeBook brought to you by Routledge and features hand-picked content from some of our leading titles.
+Urban Design: Tools & Resources for the Planning Practitioner is a FreeBook brought to you by Routledge and features curated content from some of our leading titles.

 Herbert Girardet, author of Creating Regenerative Cities, discusses the key themes of his book and what led him to write about cities and the environment.